Look around and be impressed

 The Lost Souls Alley interactive museum is not for those with weak nerves.
 Dedicated to the basic human emotion of fear, it's nonetheless a big hit with visitors.
 For souvenir shopping, we recommend the area around Rynek Główny square.

-andel's by Vienna House Krakow is right by the gates of the historic old town.
+Vienna House Andel's Cracow is right by the gates of the historic old town.
 This designer hotel is therefore the ideal base for both business and leisure travellers to explore Poland's most beautiful city.
 For those with shopping in mind, the Galeria Krakowska mall is also close by.
 If you're travelling on business, the ICE conference centre is just a stone's throw away.

 Dworzec Glowny main railway station is just 100 m from the hotel.